 Tools You'll Need

-Note: This recipe makes about 1¾ cup of latik sauce.
-Cooking time is about 15 minutes.
+NOTE: This recipe makes about 1¾ cups of latik sauce and takes about 15 minutes to cook.

 Step 1: Prepare the panutsa

-Break or cut the panutsa into small pieces using a knife.
-This helps it melt faster and more evenly into the coconu milk.
+Break or cut the panutsa into small pieces so it melts faster.

 Step 2: Combine the ingredients